simdjson/simdjson/README.md

 - Yang, Shiyang.
 Validation of XML Document Based on Parallel Bit Stream Technology.
 Diss.
 Applied Sciences: School of Computing Science, 2013.
 - N. Nakasato, "Implementation of a parallel tree method on a GPU", Journal of Computational Science, vol. 3, no. 3, pp. 132-141, 2012.

+## Funding

+The work is supported by the Natural Sciences and Engineering Research Council of Canada under grant number RGPIN-2017-03910.

 [license]: LICENSE
 [license img]: https://img.shields.io/badge/License-Apache%202-blue.svg